 Location: New York, New York

 Healthee’s technology is designed to help employees navigate their healthcare benefits options.
 Its app comes with AI-powered features like a virtual assistant known as Zoe that provides users with information about their coverage options.
-The platform give HR teams the tools to improve health literacy throughout their organizations and boost employee satisfaction.
+The platform gives HR teams the tools to improve health literacy throughout their organizations and boost employee satisfaction.

 Location: Santa Monica, California

 GoodRx runs a digital healthcare marketplace that connects consumers with cost-reducing resources for prescription medication, lab tests and doctor visits.
-Its tech facilitates processes that cut costs, like real-time benefits checks that allow customers to see what coverage they have for specific services and medications.
+Its tech facilitates processes that cut costs, like real-time benefits checks that allow cualstomers to see what coverage they have for specific services and medications.
 GoodRx also serves healthcare providers, like patient experience software and clinical management tools.

 Location: New York, New York